uddipan32/dynamic_mui_theme/README.md

-# dynamic_mui_theme
+# DYNAMIC MUI THEME

-This project is to create a Next.js site where MUI theme can me fetch from server.
-Show different theme based on subdomain.
+is a project to create a Next.js site where MUI theme can me fetch from server and show different theme based on different subdomains.
+Here i am using dummyjson as server to fetch data.